 Alternative care settings

 Corporal punishment is prohibited in some but not all forms of day care.
 The Education Act 2012 prohibits corporal punishment in early childhood education facilities (art.
 143) but there is no explicit prohibition of corporal punishment in other early childhood care settings and in day care for older children.
-Corporal punishment is lawful under the right to administer “reasonable punishment” in article 232 of the Criminal Code 2010 (see under “Home”).
+Corporal punishment is lawful under the right to administer “reasonable punishment” in section 232 of the Criminal Code 2010 (see under “Home”).

 Corporal punishment is prohibited in schools in the Education Act 2012.
-Article 143 (“Abolition of corporal punishment”) states: (1) No person who—(a) is employed at or in respect of a school; or (b) owns, manages or controls an assisted private school, a private educational institution or an early childhood education facility, shall administer corporal punishment to any student or child enrolled at or attending the school, institution or facility.
+Section 143 (“Abolition of corporal punishment”) states: (1) No person who—(a) is employed at or in respect of a school; or (b) owns, manages or controls an assisted private school, a private educational institution or an early childhood education facility, shall administer corporal punishment to any student or child enrolled at or attending the school, institution or facility.
 (2) No person who, on behalf of a school, is supervising or controlling any student or child enrolled at or attending such school shall administer corporal punishment to the student or child.
 (3) Any person referred to in subsection (1) or (2) who administers corporal punishment to any student or child in contravention of this section commits an offence and is liable on summary conviction to a fine of $5,000.”
-Article 144 defines corporal punishment: “(1) Subject to subsection (2), references in section 143 to administering corporal punishment to a student or child are to doing anything that involves the application of physical force to punish or correct the student or child, whether or not there are also other reasons for so doing.
+Section 144 defines corporal punishment: “(1) Subject to subsection (2), references in section 143 to administering corporal punishment to a student or child are to doing anything that involves the application of physical force to punish or correct the student or child, whether or not there are also other reasons for so doing.
 (2) For the purposes of section 143, a person shall not be considered as administering corporal punishment by virtue of anything done for reasons that include averting an immediate danger of personal injury to, or an immediate danger to the property of, any person, including the student or child concerned.”

 Corporal punishment is unlawful as a disciplinary measure in penal institutions, but there is no explicit prohibition.
 The Prison Regulations 2001 under the Prison Act limit the amount of force used by a prison officer to what is considered “necessary” (s27) and do not include corporal punishment in the list of punishments for disciplinary offences (s33).